niciBume/Cat_Prey_Analyzer/README.md

       flap_id: "12345678"
     action: sureha.set_lock_state
 ```
-Get your flap ID by logging in to [https://surepetcare.io/OnboardingLetsStart](https://surepetcare.io/OnboardingLetsStart), going to products and clicking on your catflap.
-Now you can take the ID from the URL you see in your browser, it'll be something like this: "https://surepetcare.io/device/12345678/details".

 # A word of caution
 This project uses deeplearning!
 Contrary to popular belief DL is **not** black magic (altough close to 😎)!
 The network perceives image data differently than us humans.
 It "sees" more abstractly than us.
 This means a cat in the image lives as an abstract blob deep within the layers of the network.
 Thus there are going to be instances where the system will produce absurdly wrong statements such as: